-APPROXIMATELY 13% OF THE POPULATION AGE 18 OR OLDER ARE VETERANS (386 INDIVIDUALS) (SOURCE: ACS 2018 5-YR ESTIMATES).
-QUALIFYING VETERANS AGES 62 AND OLDER ARE ELIGIBLE FOR A PROPERTY TAX EXEMPTION.
-A TOTAL OF 124 POST WWI VETERANS RECEIVE A PROPERTY TAX EXEMPTION (SOURCE: 2018 MUNICIPAL VALUATION REPORT).
+Opportunities for Physical Activity

-16
+Twenty percent of adults over age 20 in York County report that they do not engage in leisure-time physical activity.34 Access to recreational opportunities, such as parks, trails, and health and fitness centers, also affect the wellbeing of the population.
+Refer to the Recreation and Natural Resources Chapters to learn about access to these amenities in Kennebunkport.
+The presence of safe places to walk or bike is critical to encouraging active transportation.
+Over the last decade, the awareness of the importance of designing streets for all users - not just automobiles - has grown.
+Complete streets, as these multi-user transportation routes are known, foster active transportation by providing welcoming, safe places for people to travel.
+More information on complete streets can be found in the Transportation Chapter.

 Climate Change Vulnerability

 Vulnerability to Hazards

-Kennebunkport (census tract 270) ranks 'medium-low' on a Social Vulnerability Index (SoVI)^c that ranks the ability to prepare for, respond to, and recover from hazards based on several socioeconomic variables.34 While this score does not reflect the town's capacity to adapt to climate change specifically, it indicates the community's relatively strong ability to plan for and recover from hazards, such as more severe storms and other events associated with climate change.
-Figure 5-11 displays the SoVI ranking by census tract in the vicinity of Kennebunkport.
-Sixty percent of the census tracts in York County are ranked 'low' or 'medium low'.35
+Kennebunkport (census tract 270) ranks 'medium-low' on a Social Vulnerability Index (SoVI)^c that ranks the ability to prepare for, respond to, and recover from hazards based on several socioeconomic variables.35 While this score does not reflect the town's capacity to adapt to climate change specifically, it indicates the community's relatively strong ability to plan for and recover from hazards, such as more severe storms and other events associated with climate change.
+Figure 5-12 displays the SoVI ranking by census tract in the vicinity of Kennebunkport.
+Sixty percent of the census tracts in York County are ranked 'low' or 'medium low'.36

-Figure 5-11 Social vulnerability ranking of ability to prepare for, respond to, and recover from hazards (Data Source: University of South Carolina Hazards & Vulnerability Research Institute) Kennebunkport Comprehensive Plan ^c SoVI was developed by the University of South Carolina based on county level 2010-2014 data.
+^c SoVI was developed by the University of South Carolina based on county level 2010-2014 data.
 The ranking is based off of 29 total variables that fall within the following eight categories: wealth, race (black) and social status, age (elderly), ethnicity (Hispanic) and lack of health insurance, special needs populations, service sector employment, race (Native American), and gender (female).
 Coastal Population Historical settlement patterns and desirable waterfront property have led to dense settlement along Kennebunkport's coastline and tidal Kennebunk River.
 The population that resides in coastal homes will become increasingly vulnerable to sea level rise and storm surge throughout this century.
 Flooding has the potential to result in damage to infrastructure and public and private property, road closures that limit travel and accessibility, and hazardous conditions that threaten the wellbeing of individuals.
-Figure 5-12 displays residential land use, the approximate location of residences, and impervious surfaces (buildings and roads) with the mean high water level and the low and high sea level rise and storm surge scenarios developed by the Maine Geological Survey: Highest astronomical tide plus 1.2 feet of sea level rise and storm surge and highest astronomic tide plus 10.9 feet of sea level rise and storm surge.
+Figure 5-13 displays residential land use, the approximate location of residences, and impervious surfaces (buildings and roads) with the mean high water level and the low and high sea level rise and storm surge scenarios developed by the Maine Geological Survey: Highest astronomical tide plus 1.2 feet of sea level rise and storm surge and highest astronomic tide plus 10.9 feet of sea level rise and storm surge.
 These low and high scenarios encompass the range of possible sea level rise that is projected in Maine by the end of this century.
 Refer to Chapter 3 Land Use for information about the area of land that is vulnerable to development under each of six scenarios.
 A discussion of homes located within the FEMA floodplain, which are inherently vulnerable to flooding, is included in Chapter 5 Housing.
 The National Oceanic and Atmospheric Administration's Sea Level Rise Viewer to zoom in on aerial imagery and view properties that are impacted under sea level rise scenarios, visit: https://coast.noaa.gov/slr/#.